Expert explains what happens in children’s brains when parents scold them

 Yelling at children can cause severe trauma – studies by Harvard Medical School make you sit up and take notice

 With the help of so-called fMRI scans, the researchers from Harvard have been looking for the location of language in the human brain for around twenty years.
-It has not yet been possible to determine this conclusively – but the scientists were able to observe that the responsible areas in the scanner light up as soon as fear, excitement, stress or anticipation were involved.
+Although it has not yet been possible to definitively determine this, the scientists were able to observe that the responsible areas in the scanner light up as soon as fear, excitement, stress or anticipation were involved.
 The result: Corresponding physical reactions in those affected.
 Based on their experiments, the researchers were able to prove that violence through language was experienced as threatening as physical attacks.
 In other words, anyone who yells at, blackmails or shames a child can trigger serious trauma.

 Harvard Medical School study